Masdar City, x,

 Discover the latest software purchases and digital transformation initiatives being undertaken by Abu Dhabi Customs and its business and technology executives.
 Each quarter our research team identifies on-prem and cloud applications that are being used by the 1500 Abu Dhabi Customs employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-During our research, we have identified that Abu Dhabi Customs has purchased the following applications: Microsoft Azure Cloud Services for Application Hosting and Computing Services in 2019, TradeChain Platform for Blockchain Platform in 2023, Microsoft 365 for Collaboration in 2020 and the related IT decision-makers and key stakeholders.
+During our research, we have identified that Abu Dhabi Customs has purchased the following applications: Oracle Cloud HCM for Core HR in 2020, ReadSpeaker Text to Speech for Natural Language Processing in 2021, TradeChain Platform for Blockchain Platform in 2023 and the related IT decision-makers and key stakeholders.

-Our database provides customer insight and contextual information on which enterprise applications and software systems Abu Dhabi Customs is running and its propensity to invest more and deepen its relationship with Microsoft , In-House Applications , Oracle or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.
+Our database provides customer insight and contextual information on which enterprise applications and software systems Abu Dhabi Customs is running and its propensity to invest more and deepen its relationship with Oracle , ReadSpeaker Holding , In-House Applications or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.

 We have been analyzing Abu Dhabi Customs revenues, which have grown to $300.0 million in 2024, plus its IT budget and roadmap, cloud software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for Abu Dhabi Customs intention to invest in emerging technologies such as AI, Machine Learning, IoT, Blockchain, Autonomous Database or in cloud-based ERP, HCM, CRM, EPM, Procurement or Treasury applications.